 We use several programmes, we assess before and after any intervention to evaluate the impact of the provision.
 We can also assess through observations of pupils throughout the school day over a period of time.

 Sensory and/or Physical Difficulties

 We use a movement programme to assess before and after any intervention to evaluate the impact of provision with Gross Motor Skills.
-With Fine Motor Skills we use the write from the start/ staywrite Programmes and handwriting evidence from before and after interventions to evaluate the impact of the provision.
+With Fine Motor Skills we use assessments and handwriting evidence from before and after interventions to evaluate the impact of the provision.